 - Brown the Cajun trinity of onion, bell pepper and celery in the skillet over medium heat.

 - While the veggies are browning, stir all of the spicy Cajun corn maque choux sauce ingredients together in a bowl.
 Set aside.

-- When the trinity is almond browned, add the corn.
+- When the trinity is almost browned, add the corn.
 Cook for an additional 3 to 5 minutes. or until the trinity is browned and the corn 'fries' up in the skillet.

-- Reduce heat to medium-low.
+- Reduce the heat to medium-low.
 Stir in the sauce.
-Cook for an additional 3 to 5 minutes, or until the sauce reduces by half and is well-incorporated into the sauce.
+Cook for an additional 3 to 5 minutes, or until the sauce reduces by half and is well-incorporated into the corn.

 - Remove from heat, and let sit for 2 minutes before serving.